When you’re heading into remote outback places, preparing for the worst is just plain old commonsense. Anything can happen… and probably won’t.

 Do a first aid course and learn how to treat a snake bite, heart attack or other life-threatening event.

-We carry a SPOT Personal Locator Beacon (PLB).
+We used to carry a SPOT Personal Locator Beacon (PLB).
 If you press the SOS button, it automatically triggers a search and rescue by emergency services.
 Only ever use this for life-threatening situations or you’ll be charged for the full cost of the search and rescue.
 Ouch!

 The SPOT allows you to send three other messages by SMS and email, which we’ve covered off here.
 Here they are again quickly: